galobponce/birthday-manager/README.md

   ## Fourth Step:

-  Execute `flask run` on project's directory with your terminal.
+  Execute `FLASK_ENV=development` to see possible errors, and then `flask run` on project's directory with your terminal to run app on localhost.